the-catman/bulkord/README.md

 In search mode, messages are first searched in bulk and stored in the `./messages` folder, alongside their respective channel IDs.
 Each search yields around 25 messages, which are then stored in a file in `./messages`.

-(The name of the file is simply the SHA-256 hash of the file contents).

 ## Delete mode

 In delete mode, a file in `./messages` will be picked, and messages in that file are deleted one by one.
 When a file has run out of messages, it will simply be deleted.